macobra52/SMB2-Randomizer/README.md

 - Your health is still capped at 4 HP regardless of which Starting Health option you pick.
 Attempting to go above 4 HP (by collecting enough Mushrooms) will result in the health bar becoming glitched until you either beat the current level or game over.

-- Certain 'Wrong Warp' speedrun techniques may have unpredictable results when attempted due to the nature of randomizer (the popular ones used in 1-1, 1-3, and 3-3 ARE confirmed to work the same as in vanilla)
+- Certain 'Wrong Warp' speedrun techniques may have unpredictable results when attempted due to the nature of randomizer (the popular ones used in 1-1, 1-3, and 3-3 ARE confirmed to work the same as in vanilla however)

+- Sometimes a Tweeter or Snifit may emerge from an Ostro when separated instead of a Shyguy.
+Additionally sometimes enemies may emerge from Small Jars faster than expected.
+These are minor side effects from randomizing Small Jars.

 ### Special Thanks To: